Announcements and News

-Clinical laboratory science students receive early registration times each semester and are encouraged to take advantage of this opportunity to get the best schedule possible.
-Students must schedule an appointment to meet with the allied health coordinator
+Medical technology students receive early registration times each semester and are encouraged to take advantage of this opportunity to get the best schedule possible.
+Students must schedule an appointment to meet with the allied health coordinator each

 logging in to MyIUP.
 Sign-up times for advising appointments are posted in mid-February and mid-September, and advisees are notified by e-mail when advising appointments begin.